by Lucinda Lax, Senior Curator, 03 March 2016

 I was also really looking forward to the arrival of Gavin Hamilton’s supremely stylish portrait of the 8th Duke of Hamilton.
 The painting is one of the finest in the Portrait Gallery’s collection, but hasn’t been on display for a number of years.
 The new exhibition is a wonderful opportunity to put it on public view again.

 But the most thrilling moment was undoubtedly the hanging of Pompeo Batoni’s monumental portrait of Alexander Gordon, 4th Duke of Gordon.
 Batoni was eighteenth-century Rome’s leading portrait painter, and his depiction of Gordon is full of his characteristic combination of swagger and elegance.
-It is the undoubted star of the show, but bringing the painting from its usual home in the Scottish National Gallery was quite a challenge.
+It is the undoubted star of the show, but bringing the painting from its usual home at the National was quite a challenge.

 This was not only because the painting itself is on such an enormous scale, but because its frame is even bigger.
 Weighing in at more than 120 kilograms, it’s one of the heaviest in the National Galleries’ collections.
 There were even concerns that it might prove too much for the Gallery wall.
 The solution was a specially constructed plinth to take the strain.
-Then, to move the frame to the Portrait Gallery, it had to broken down into four pieces and reassembled.
+Then, to move the frame to the Portrait, it had to broken down into four pieces and reassembled.

 The painting was carefully placed back in its frame and raised up by the coordinated effort of our technicians.